 The decision firmware can be updated by running a decision firmware update image.
-Support for creating the decision firmware update image was added in Intel Quartus Prime Pro Edition software version 20.4.

 In addition to the decision firmware, the decision firmware update image also updates the decision firmware data.

 In order to make your system ready to support updating the decision firmware you need to have an available slot in flash that is 512 KB or larger.